 - B is the balance on the card

 - APR is the annual interest rate

 Credit cards typically if not always come with an interest rate, which is the premium you pay for “borrowing” money from the lender.

-In short this is how interest is calculator on your credit card.
+In short, this is how interest is calculated on your credit card.
 For example.
 If you owe $400.00 on a credit card and your APR is 12% (FYI that’s way lower than normal), then you will pay $40.00 in interest for the month that this is not paid off.

 Credit Card Calculator Payoff

-Paying off a credit card is one of the top 10 stresses in peoples lives according to a recent study.
-Because of this, it’s important to understand the correct way to pay of credit cards.
+Paying off a credit card is one of the top 10 stresses in people’s lives according to a recent study.
+Because of this, it’s important to understand the correct way to pay for credit cards.

 Method 1) Pay the entire balance of the credit card every single month on time.
 This is the only true way to avoid interest payments and build a very good credit score.
 With that said, it’s not always the most feasible for people with variable incomes.

 Method 2) Pay the maximum amount you can afford each month.
-This will reduce the total interest you end of paying, while also allowing you to pay for other things in life.
+This will reduce the total interest you end up paying, while also allowing you to pay for other things in life.